pesobreiro/pesobreiro.github.io/README.md

 # pesobreiro.github.io

-Old stuff manly teaching.
+Old stuff manly related to teaching.
 Some with more than 20 years.